tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 On the other hand, if BTC onchain fees will somehow stay low or suddenly decrease, then it will also decrease LN adoption, because users will be less incentivised to open channels with each other, which will put the LN system in danger.

 Note: So LN might become a complex system with a few beneficiaries, which will require high onchain fees to exist.
-That will financially incentivise big hits, watchtowers and other centralised LN services to lobby high fees by riding community influentials and using sock puppets, thus achieving even more centralisation and higher revenues.
+That will financially incentivise big hubs, watchtowers and other centralised LN services to lobby high fees by riding community influentials and using sock puppets, thus achieving even more centralisation and higher revenues.

 ---

 The concept of so-called ‘free’ wi-fi/trial will be used in LN as well.
 After implementing dual funded channels, big merchants  may offer to pay ‘opening’ TX fees for a user if they buy something worth of $N. This will lead to more centralisation and less anonymity.

-Note: Why bother creating a channel with a ‘small’ node, pay high unchain fees and later pay more off chain fees for routing, when you can just open one channel with a big hit for ‘free’ and route most payments with 1 hop?- most people will always choose the most convent option.
+Note: Why bother creating a channel with a ‘small’ node, pay high onchain fees and later pay more off chain fees for routing, when you can just open one channel with a big hub for ‘free’ and route most payments with 1 hop?- most people will always choose the most convent option.

 ---